-Photos by Tara Rice
+Photo by Tara Rice

-Born in Olten, Switzerland, Marco Grob began his career as a photographer's assistant in Los Angeles.
+Emmy winning Photographer and Director Marco Grob was born in Olten, Switzerland, Marco Grob began his career as a photographer's assistant in Los Angeles.
 Upon his return to Switzerland, Marco opened his first studio and worked for twenty years as a still life photographer.

 Marco's work appears regularly in magazines like TIME, GQ, Vanity Fair, Vogue, Esquire, The New York Times Magazine, Wired and New York Magazine.
 In 2011, he was commissioned by TIME to create a series of portraits centered around the tragic events of September 11th, 2001.
 Titled, "BEYOND 9/11: Portraits of Resilience” this multiple award winning body of work is now part of both the Smithsonian Museum's and the National 9/11 Memorial's permanent collections.